hadihssn/Codsoft-Task1-Landing-Page/README.md

 # Landing-Page
 👉Check it out live at: https://anchorpage.netlify.app/ <br>
-This repo is part of my internship at Codsoft.
+This repo is part of my internship at Codsoft

 Task 1 - Landing Page <br>
-This basic landing page has been made using HTML and CSS with a little touch of Bootstrap (utilizing its classes to make things easier).
+This basic landing page has been made using HTML and CSS with a little touch of Bootstrap (utilizing its classes to make things easier)

 Template I followed (not completely): https://99designs.com/profiles/malzdesign/designs/1370389 <br>
 🍃 Resources I used (including Youtube videos and web docs):